CLIP Brings Better Features to Visual Aesthetics Learners: Related Work

 \subsection{Knowledge \& Feature Distillation}

-Knowledge distillation (KD) \cite{hinton2015distilling} is an unified paradigm that enhances the performance of student models through the utilization of both ground truth labels and pseudo labels (hard or soft) generated by proficient teacher(s).
-KD offers a range of comprehensive benefits, including the reduction of model size and the improvement of model generalization \cite{9340578}.
-Nevertheless, we see limited improvements in the student model when normal KD is performed using labeled data only in IAA tasks (refer to Table \ref{tab:kd_skd}), yet Chen et al. claim that conducting knowledge distillation with unlabeled data can further improve learning efficiency \cite{chen2020big}, which inspires us to develop a semi-supervised knowledge distillation manner to increase the efficiency of KD.
+Knowledge distillation (KD) \cite{hinton2015distilling} is a training paradigm that transfers knowledge of a larger teacher model to a smaller student model by using both ground truth labels and pseudo labels (hard or soft) generated by the teacher model.
+It is widely acknowledged that KD can benefit the student model in terms of the reduction of model size and the improvement of model generalization \cite{9340578}.
+Nevertheless, we observe that fine-tuning the student model obtained after KD suffers from the limited number of labeled data in IAA tasks, limiting the performance improvement (refer to Table E in Supplementary Material).
+Alternatively, Chen \emph{et al.} \cite{chen2020big} claimed that incorporating unlabeled data in knowledge distillation can significantly enhance learning efficiency.
+Therefore, given the scarcity of labeled samples and the abundance of unlabeled data in IAA, we propose to use a semi-supervised knowledge distillation method to further enhance the student model.

-Feature distillation (FD) is a subclass of KD, where knowledge is transferred by learning feature representations instead of outputs \cite{wang2021knowledge}.
-One crucial distinction between FD and KD lies on the flexibility, where the teacher and student models can originate from different domains, possess varying output dimensions, and exhibit other dissimilarities.
-Recent works showcase that learnt representations (e.g. CLIP) can be distilled to a untrained model via feature distillation \cite{wei2022contrastive, fang2023eva}.
-Inspired by this, we also adopted an off-the-shelf CLIP image encoder as teacher to transfer rich knowledge to our given visual encoder as initialized parameter (followed by a MLP projector).
+Feature distillation (FD) is a subclass of KD, where knowledge is transferred by learning feature representations instead of outputs \cite{wang2021knowledge, yang2021survey}.
+FD is characterized by its flexibility that allows the teacher and student models to originate from different domains, possess varying output dimensions, and exhibit other dissimilarities.
+As a promising training paradigm, recent studies demonstrate that the strong vision representations learned by CLIP can be transferred to an untrained model via feature distillation \cite{fang2023eva}.
+Inspired by this, we adopt an off-the-shelf CLIP image encoder as a teacher to transfer rich knowledge to our given visual encoder.

-Notably, there are two major differences in our scheme.
+Notably, there are two major differences in our method.
 1) Distillation target.
 We choose to use the CLS token, so that there is no model structure dependency and spatial alignment issues.
 2) Initialization of distilled model.
-We start with ImageNet pretrained parameters instead of train from scratch for faster convergence and better performance.
+We start with ImageNet pre-trained parameters instead of training from scratch for faster convergence and better performance.